Cannavo

 Peter Cannavò

-Professor of Government and Director of Environmental Studies, Hamilton College
+Assistant Professor of Government, Hamilton College

 About Peter

 Cannavò is an environmental political theorist.
-His academic interests focus on how our conceptions of and relationships with the natural world, including how we organize our spatial surroundings into coherent, meaningful places, impact on our fundamental understandings of politics and community.
+His academic interests focus on how our conceptions of and relationships with the natural world; including how we organize our spatial surroundings into coherent; meaningful places; impact on our fundamental understandings of politics and community.
 He is currently interested in how the civic republican tradition intersects with environmentalism and in the implications of climate change for civic virtue and democracy.

-Cannavò is currently Co-Chair of the Green and Social Justice Committee at May Memorial Unitarian Universalist Society in Syracuse, New York.
+Cannavò is currently Co-Chair of the Green and Social Justice Committee at May Memorial Unitarian Universalist Society in Syracuse; New York.
 He was previously on the Board of May Memorial.
 He has informally consulted on environmental issues and volunteered with Democratic congressional candidates in New York’s 24th Congressional District.

 Contributions